ECrelier/Char_Shortcut/README.md

 ## License

-MIT License.
+AGPL-3.0 License.
 See `LICENSE` file for details.